 Theatre of Narration

-In the Villupattu tradition (above) the musical instrument is a bow placed on a mud pot, which the lead singer beats while singing.
+In the Villupattu tradition (see above) the musical instrument is a bow (Villu) hung with bronze bells and resting on an earthen pot, which the lead singer/storyteller beats while singing.
+The pot is also beaten, and another musician beats the Udukku, an ancient, ritual hand-drum used for inducing trance.
+The Dukku-player interjects after each line is sung, to repeat the last phrase and say "aama" ("yes"), affirming that it was correct.
 This form still exists in Tamil Nadu and Kerala - one troupe from Tindivanam, led by Vettavarayan, performed at Kathakar, the International Storytellers Festival in early 2015, and told stories of Mahatma Ghandi as well as from the Tamil poet Thiruvalluvar.

 In Bengal, the Bauls (pronounced bowuls) follow an esoteric mystical path of minstrelsy, which combines elements of Sufism, Hinduism and Tantric Buddhism.
 Their ecstatic songs lean more towards poetry than story, though they are full of parables, but their tradition is closely related to that of European troubadours which likewise concealed a mystical path and a teaching expressed through symbolic songs of Divine love.
 Like the Sufis, they are known as Holy Fools, deliberately flouting convention.
 Purna Das Baul is one of the best-known, and has performed widely in the West too, with many top Western music stars.